mawilson1234/autosub/README.md

 - `-b/--border_style`: the border style to use for the subtitles.
 Default is 3 (opaque box).
 1 uses an outline + drop shadow.
 - `-af/--additional_formatting`: Additional formatting to use for the subtitles, specified using SubStation Alpha style fields.
 Default is empty.
 - `-se/--soft_embed`: Set this to soft-embed the subtitles instead of hard-embedding them, so that you can choose whether to display them and the formatting in the video playback software.
+- `-vc/--video_codec`: Which video codec to use.
+Default is `libx264`. `libx265` is also supported.
+No other codecs are currently supported.
 - `-comp/--compression`: The compression factor to use for the output video.
 Default is 22.
 Lower numbers mean less compression/higher quality.

 # Output